-- FTA elements: Impacts which may be generated by the future FTA and IPA will depend on the commitments included therein.
-Based on the proposals tabled, it seems likely that they will contain measures improving market access for firms in both directions, as well as a number of rules-based measures relating to common ambitions in the areas of "energy and raw materials", "sustainable food systems", "resilience", "transition towards resource efficiency and circular economy", "technical barriers to trade" and "intellectual property".
+"intellectual property".
 Relevant provisions on circular economy, trade in technologies, business models, environmental goods and services, biodiversity, forest, etc. are likely to be discussed as well either through a dedicated chapter or embedded within the Trade and Sustainable Development (TSD) chapter.
 This was the case in the most recent FTA politically concluded by the EU with New Zealand in June 2022, and we assume the EU will maintain this approach.
-That said, we keep in mind a possibility of differences in approaches between the Parties on one hand, and the current global momentum for environmental questions on the other which may encourage a deeper collaboration between the EU and India. - Impact channels: Trade by definition has a direct impact on the environment through the need for shipping goods and the associated greenhouse gas (GHG) emissions.
+That said, we keep in mind a possibility of differences in approaches between the Parties on one hand, and the current global momentum for environmental questions on the other which may encourage a deeper collaboration between the EU and India.

+- Impact channels: Trade by definition has a direct impact on the environment through the need for shipping goods and the associated greenhouse gas (GHG) emissions.
 The main environmental impact will start, however, with structural adjustments to the EU and Indian economies as a result of tariff liberalisations, rules-based measures, and changes in NTMs.
-During the analysis, we will consider the four impact channels that are also distinguished by the Trade SIA Handbook: the scale effects (the impact created from increased production as a result of the trade agreement), the structural effects (the dynamic effect of an FTA on the growth and contraction in different economic sectors), technological effects (impacts triggered through increased efficiencies from increased competition or from a transfer in environmental goods and services) and potentially the product effects (impact via changes in the use of goods in a country, which creates efficiencies like the technology effect).

-- Impact areas: Ultimately, trade agreements can impact various dimensions of the environment (the so-called impact areas) through different impact channels.
+During the analysis, we will consider the four impact channels that are also distinguished by the Trade SIA Handbook: the scale effects (the impact created from increased production as a result of the trade agreement), the structural effects (the dynamic effect of an FTA on the growth and contraction in different economic sectors), technological effects (impacts triggered through increased efficiencies from increased competition or from a transfer in environmental goods and services) and potentially the product effects (impact via changes in the use of goods in a country, which creates efficiencies like the technology effect). - Impact areas: Ultimately, trade agreements can impact various dimensions of the environment, so-called "impact areas" through different impact channels.
 In our analysis, we will examine impacts on the following five impact areas: climate change (GHG emissions), air quality, land use (approach through the agriculture sector), ecosystems and biodiversity 16, as well as waste management and water quality.
 In the first step, a baseline will be developed for each impact area, for the EU and India to provide a picture of the current situation, pre-existing vulnerabilities, and their likely future evolution without the FTA and IPA, both in terms of governance and performance (as measured by appropriate indicators). - Sectoral focus: Additionally, we propose to look at two sectors of activity that are of particular relevance for the above-mentioned impact areas.
-These are the agriculture and the transport sectors as proposed in our methodology.
+These are the agriculture and transport sectors as proposed in our methodology.
 Furthermore, we propose to integrate a transversal approach by looking at Circular Economy and resource efficiency to assess the contribution of the FTA to greening the economies of the EU and India.